danoneata/giggle/README.md

 - [x] Create a subset of the data for quick testing
 - [x] Implement and evaluate an item-based prediction method
 - [x] Improve baseline recommender to monitor RMSE metric and stop the changes are small
-- [ ] Understand results: visualize similarity matrix, baselines, compare methods
+- [x] Understand results: visualize similarity matrix, baselines, compare methods
+- [ ] Write details on each algorithm
+- [ ] Save evaluation report to disk
 - [ ] Regenerate database with not-nullable constraint and float ratings
-- [ ] Implement more entry points: find similar jokes to a given joke
-- [ ] Update recommender and dataset in the `addData` entrypoint
-- [ ] Check code to be PEP8-compliant
-- [ ] Add type annotations
+- [ ] Add unit tests
-- [ ] Add tests
+- [ ] Add integration tests
 - [ ] Clean up `README.md`: split in `TODO.md` and `IDEAS.md`
+- [ ] Implement a more advanced neighbouring method that uses baselines as well
+- [?]
+Update recommender and dataset in the `addData` entrypoint
+- [ ] Extra: Implement more entry points: find similar jokes to a given joke
-- [ ] Implement and evaluate a matrix factorization method
+- [ ] Extra: Implement and evaluate a matrix factorization method
 - [ ] Extra: Predict ratings from items' features

 ## Ideas